orcasound/.github/profile/README.md

  * <h3> Product and UX Team </h3>

 	+ We have an incredible team made up of Product Managers, UX Researchers, UX Designers, Content Strategy folks, UX Writers, and more!
 We highly encourage a culture of professional learning and growth fueled by mentorship and learning by doing.
-If you're interested in volunteering as a UX Team member:
+If you're interested in volunteering as a Product and UX Team member:
 		+ Introduce yourself in Orcasound's [#ux-general](https://orcasound.slack.com/archives/CE5KAK4D6) Slack channel
 		+ Access onboarding resources:
    			+ [Onboarding Resources in our Product wiki](https://github.com/orcasound/product/wiki)